-In the coming weeks, CFOs will be called on to play a key role in ensuring their organization’s recovery and continued operations.
+In the coming weeks and months, CFOs will be called on to play a key role in ensuring their organization’s recovery and continued operations.

-Before the COVID-19 crisis, the overall objective of finance teams was to transition to a position as strategic partner where transaction processing would be automated to reduce the time spent on lower-value activities.
+Before the pandemic, the overall objective of finance teams was to transition to a position as strategic partner where transaction processing would be automated to reduce the time spent on lower-value activities.

 In due course, they would be dividing their time collaborating on the entity’s strategic initiatives (e.g., assessing growth prospects), supporting decision-making through business intelligence and strengthening oversight and governance mechanisms.